© Crown copyright 2020

 What you need to know

-- staff, young people and children should stay at home if they are unwell with a new, continuous cough or a high temperature to avoid spreading infection to others.
+- staff, young people and children should stay at home if they develop coronavirus (COVID-19) symptoms to avoid spreading infection to others.
 Otherwise, those who are eligible or required to attend should attend education or work as normal

-- if staff, young people or children become unwell on site with a new, continuous cough or a high temperature they must be sent home
+- if staff, young people or children develop coronavirus (COVID-19) symptoms while at school they must be sent home

 - clean and disinfect regularly touched objects and surfaces more often than usual using standard cleaning products

 - supervise young children to ensure they wash their hands more often than usual.
 They should do so thoroughly for 20 seconds with running water and soap and dry them thoroughly or use alcohol hand rub or sanitiser ensuring that all parts of the hands are covered

 - posters and lesson plans on general hand hygiene can be found on the eBug website

 This guidance will assist staff in addressing coronavirus (COVID-19) in educational settings.
 This includes childcare, early years, schools, further and higher education institutions.

 This guidance will be updated in line with the changing situation.

 What to do if someone develops symptoms of coronavirus (COVID-19) whilst at an educational setting